junxit/us-congress-bills-115/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “21st Century Conservation Service Corps Act of 2017”.
+This Act may be cited as the “21st Century Conservation Service Corps Act”.

 ## § 2.
 Purposes